emilieanthony/clinic-handler/README.md

 The component gets the dentist data from a JSON file.

 The JSON objects should have at least these information for the following tasks:
-- Store a new clinic: a JSON object following the clinic schema:
+- Store clinics: a JSON object following the clinic schema:

 <b>Example</b>